Content Map Terms

 Overdose Prevention and Response in B.C.

 Drug-related overdoses and deaths have become a very serious concern in the last year in B.C.
 It can happen to someone you know.
 Learn more about signs of an overdose, what to do, how to prevent overdoses, resources and about Naloxone.
+Learn more about Overdose Prevention and Response in B.C.

 Toward the Heart